 - Butterflies pollinate more plants than any other insect except bees.

 - The numbers of many species have declined alarmingly in recent years.

-Check back tomorrow for Part 2 of Beautiful Butterflies for some awesome butterfly activities!
+Ready for more butterfly nature study resources and inspiration?
+Click over to Part 2 of Beautiful Butterflies for some awesome butterfly activities!